VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 ### Policy vs. model

 We use the term _policy_ many times in this tutorial.
-In Reinforcement Learning (RL), the policy is roughly equivalent to _model_.
+In reinforcement learning, the policy is roughly equivalent to _model_.
 In machine learning, the model means _learned function_.
 When someone says policy, it is more specific than model because it indicates this is a model that acts in the world.

-Contexts and actions are typically represented as feature vectors in CB algorithms.
+Contexts and actions are typically represented as feature vectors in contextual bandit algorithms.
 For example, _APP_ chooses actions by applying a policy **π** that takes a context as input and returns an action.
 The goal is to find a policy that maximizes the average reward over a sequence of interactions.

 ### Specifying the CB approach

 There are multiple policy evaluation approaches available to optimize a policy.
-VW offers four approaches to specify CB approach using `--cb_type`:
+Vowpal Wabbit offers four approaches to specify a contextual bandit approach using `--cb_type`:

-- **Inverse Propensity Score<sup>{% cite doi:10.1080/01621459.1952.10483446 %}</sup>:** `--cb_type ips`
+- **Inverse Propensity Score <sup>{% cite doi:10.1080/01621459.1952.10483446 %}</sup> :** `--cb_type ips`
-- **Doubly Robust<sup>{% cite DBLP:conf/icml/JiangL16 %} {% cite DBLP:conf/icml/DudikLL11 %}</sup>:** `--cb_type dr`
+- **Doubly Robust <sup>{% cite DBLP:conf/icml/JiangL16 %} {% cite DBLP:conf/icml/DudikLL11 %}</sup> :** `--cb_type dr`
 - **Direct Method:** `--cb_type dm`
-- **Multi Task Regression/Importance Weighted Regression<sup>{% cite bietti2018a %} {% cite Karampatziakis:2011:OIW:3020548.3020594 %}</sup>:** `--cb_type mtr`
+- **Multi Task Regression/Importance Weighted Regression <sup>{% cite bietti2018a %} {% cite Karampatziakis:2011:OIW:3020548.3020594 %}</sup> :** `--cb_type mtr`

->**Note:** The focal point of CB learning research is efficient exploration algorithms.
+>**Note:** The focal point of contextual bandit learning research is efficient exploration algorithms.
 For more details, see the <a href="https://arxiv.org/pdf/1802.04064.pdf" target="_blank">Contextual Bandit bake-off paper</a>.

 ### Specifying exploration algorithms

-VW offers five exploration algorithms:
+Vowpal Wabbit offers five exploration algorithms:

 - **Explore-First** `--first`
 - **Epsilon-Greedy** `--epsilon`